 Photo: Store in Hungary selling Virgacs

 This article was posted on Tuesday, November 15th, 2011 at 12:25 pm and is filed under Austria, Bavaria, Christmas, Countries & Cultures, Croatia, Customs and Traditions, Germany, Holidays Around the World, Hungary, Krampus, Slovenia, St. Nicholas Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply